Success Stories

 Return to Top

-“My name is Alston Daniel; I have had ALS for thirteen years since I was twenty-six.
+My name is Alston Daniel; I have had ALS for thirteen years since I was twenty-six.
 ALS was constantly robbing me control of my muscles.
 As this was happening I was constantly trying to adapt to an ever-changing life style.
 I found myself becoming more dependent on my computer for daily activities.
 It was my most valuable asset.
 As time past, it was becoming ever so more difficult and exhausting to operate.
 Little did I know I was beginning a long journey of computer access devices, which would prove to be of short-term use and position sensitive; i.e. one must be directly in front of device.
 If body is jarred or moved accuracy of device is compromised.

 In January 2002, I went into respiratory failure; an emergency tracheostomy was performed.
 From that point on I was completely trapped in my body.
 Unable to move, now unable to communicate, At this point I had no interest in living this way.
 When I returned home from the hospital I frantically searched for a device which would allow me to access my computer with little or no movement.
 Using my communication board, I told my wife, I found it.
-She looked at Cyberlink with skepticism, reminding me of previous computer access devices I have used.
-When I received my Cyberlink and started using it, I told her there was no comparisons of Cyberlink to any other computer access devices on the market.
-One would think Cyberlink came from a Hollywood movie, but it did not.
+She looked at Brainfingers with skepticism, reminding me of previous computer access devices I have used.
+When I received Brainfingers and started using it, I told her there was no comparisons of Brainfingers to any other computer access devices on the market.
+One would think Brainfingers came from a Hollywood movie, but it did not.
 Team BAT, thank you for giving me so much back which ALS has taken from me.
 I now can use a computer like any other able person.
 I am now communicating with family and friends, taking online classes, doing my banking and much-much more, all fast and efficient.
-Best of all, I can use my computer in any position, while having PT, in the van etc. Cyberlink is fantastic!
+Best of all, I can use my computer in any position, while having PT, in the van etc. Brainfingers is fantastic!

 Oh, my nurses said thank you; they do not have to use communication board any more.